-Cellular Networking.
-In the cellular networking use case, we leverage SCOPE [42]-an open-source framework based on srsRAN [16] for experimentation of cellular networking technologies-to deploy a twinned RAN protocol stack with one Base Station (BS) and three UEs in the Arena over-the-air testbed and in the Colosseum emulation system.
+Single BS.
+In the first cellular networking use case, we leverage SCOPE [48]-an open-source framework based on srsRAN [16] for experimentation of cellular networking technologies-to deploy a twinned RAN protocol stack with one Base Station (BS) and three UEs in the Arena over-the-air testbed and in the Colosseum emulation system.
 The same node positions, shown in Figure 17, are used in the two platforms: the BS, which transmits over a 10 MHz spectrum, is located on node 12, two static UEs on nodes 34 and 37, and one mobile UE on node 41.
-In the Arena case, UEs are implemented through commercial smartphones (Xiaomi Redmi Go), while on Colosseum, they are deployed on the SDRs of the testbed.
-In both cases, a User Datagram Protocol (UDP) downlink traffic of 5 Mbps among BS and UEs is generated through iPerf, a tool to benchmark the performance of IP networks [43].
+In Arena, UEs are implemented through commercial smartphones (Xiaomi Redmi Go), while on Colosseum, they are deployed on the SDRs of the testbed.